liberoxp/chpc/README.md

 How to get it work on my nodes?
 -------------------------------
-Simply just choose a parameter and copy it(to parameter clipboard), then execute this tool.
+Simply just choose a parameter(may have a callback script written or need to add callback script) and copy it(to parameter clipboard), then execute this tool.

 ![copy_parameter](https://raw.github.com/liberoxp/chpc/master/pic/copy_parameter.png)